fzdev-01/Multi-Select-React/README.md

-if youre new with react, try this component or simple project and find issues !
+if youre new with react, try this component fix react code!

 * notes for (Refactoring  ) :
   - Hooks!